 Frozen Pina Colada (in a bucket)

-- 48 oz pineapple juice or tropical juice
+- 48 ounces pineapple juice or tropical juice

 - Optional: Club Soda or Lemon-Lime Soda